Stuycs-K/final-project-10-guan-phillip-alif-rian/WORKLOG.md

 ### 05/24/24

 Wasn't in class but at home I looked at the Decryption part of the Hill Cipher and planned how I would approach the coding aspect of it.

+### 05/28/24

+Me and Phillip started the encode together so that when I do the decode, it follows the same rule and has the basic format.

+### 05/29/24

+I worked on decode and finished the basic model for a Hill Cipher.
+I created the methods decodeK() and gridToMessage(). decodeK() takes the encrypted matrix and the key matrix and then decodes it into ASCII and gridToMessage() takes the ASCII values and returns a String.
+So, far basic is done, now we need to improve it and dd the image aspect of the project.